dmis-lab/biobert-pytorch/README.md

 ## Models
 We provide following versions of BioBERT in PyTorch (click [here](https://huggingface.co/dmis-lab) to see all).
 You can use BioBERT in `transformers` by setting `--model_name_or_path` as one of them (see example below).
+* `dmis-lab/biobert-base-cased-v1.2`: Trained in the same way as BioBERT-Base v1.1 but includes LM head, which can be useful for probing
 * `dmis-lab/biobert-base-cased-v1.1`: BioBERT-Base v1.1 (+ PubMed 1M)
 * `dmis-lab/biobert-large-cased-v1.1`: BioBERT-Large v1.1 (+ PubMed 1M)
 * `dmis-lab/biobert-base-cased-v1.1-mnli`: BioBERT-Base v1.1 pre-trained on MNLI